Rampable Webhook

 Request Body

 The webhook request body will contain information about the transaction status. transactionStatus will be based on transaction current status.
-Status reference for offramp and onramp.
+Status reference for offramp, onramp, deposit, and disbursement.

 {